siffiejoe/lua-amalg/README.md

 main script).
 Compression plugins on the other hand are used on both Lua files and compiled C modules.

-A transformation plugin (used with the command line option `-t
+A transformation plugin (used with the command-line option `-t
 <name>`) is implemented as a Lua module `amalg.<name>.transform`.
 The
 module exports a function that takes a string (the input source), a boolean (whether the input source is in Lua source code format), and